Aspect-aware matching

 By default it's fully deterministic — the same input always gives the same result, and islands round-trip back to their own trims.
 Randomized variation (rotation, mirroring, pick among equal matches) is opt-in and seeded, so even randomness is repeatable.

 It's a lifetime license — the plugin is yours to keep forever — and the price includes one year of updates.
 After that year the plugin keeps working; you'd only renew if you want newer versions.
-One purchase, one user.
-Questions or issues — reach out and I'll help.
+Three sizes: Individual (1 artist, up to 2 machines), Team (up to 5 machines) and Studio (unlimited activations).
+Need to move a seat to a new machine?
+Reach out and I'll free it up.

 Release notes